shakfu/py-js/README.md

 4. Install [cython](https://cython.org) via `pip3 install cython`, which is used for wrapping the max api and worth installing in case you want to play around or extend the max api wrapper (which is written in cython) for the `py` or `pyjs` externals.

-5. To build only the `py` or `pyjs` externals, type the following in the root directory of the `py-js` source (other installation options are detailed below):
+5. To build only the `py` or `pyjs` externals, type the following in the root directory of the `py-js` project (other installation options are detailed below):

     ```bash
     make